Interlocking Directorates in the

 (click to expand)

-However, to make sure Citigroup is not atypical, we can glance at another big and important bank, J.P.
+However, to make sure Citigroup is not atypical, we can glance at another big and important bank in 2005, J.P.
 Morgan Chase.
 What makes this bank a little extra interesting is that J. P. Morgan was the infamous financier of 100 years ago whose financial companies were said to control dozens of corporations, and probably did (Chernow, 1990).
 As for the "Chase" part of the name, the Chase Manhattan Bank was the home base for the huge Rockefeller fortune from the 1930s until fairly recently.
 Sure enough, J.P.
 Morgan has links to 23 other companies, including double interlocks with Honeywell and Merck.